Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets

 Our method takes a very similar approach compared to \citetalias{2016ApJ...817L..16S} and \citetalias{2017AJ....154..261C} and is a simple way of estimating the water amplitude of exoplanets from available observational data.
 We will discuss the consistency of the results obtained from our method with previous studies in Section \ref{sec:discussion}.

-In Figure \ref{fig:spectra}, we present our adopted transmission spectra for the 23 targets observed with \textit{HST}/WFC3 ordered by $T_{\rm eq}$ (from warm to cool).
+In Figure \ref{fig:spectra}, we present our adopted transmission spectra for the 25 targets observed with \textit{HST}/WFC3 ordered by $T_{\rm eq}$ (from warm to cool).
 We select existing reduced transmission spectra data from the literature.
 For some exoplanets with multiple published reduced data, we adopt the ones that have the most transits or use more up-to-date stellar parameters.
 We summarize the calculated water amplitudes and our adopted transmission spectra data references for all our exoplanet targets in Table \ref{tab:param}.

 Before we search for trends between our water amplitude metric and the various stellar/planetary parameters, we clarify that our definition of water amplitude depends only on atmospheric properties and does not have an explicit dependence on the planetary/stellar parameters.
 To this end, we analyse our definition of $A_{\rm H}$ using an analytical model of the transmission spectrum. \citet{2017MNRAS.470.2972H} provided an approximate solution for $R_{\rm p}(\lambda)$ as,